-g) Failure to Take Action
+7. Failure to Take Action

-In the event that the Permitting Authority fails to hold a public hearing or take action on a site plan application within the times set forth in these regulations, or within any extended time period as requested by the applicant, the site plan shall be deemed to be approved.
+In the event that the Permitting Authority fails to hold a public hearing or take action on a Site Plan application within the times set forth in these regulations, or within any extended time period as requested by the applicant, the Site Plan shall be deemed to be approved.

-h) Validity of Approval
+8. Validity of Approval

-The approved site plan shall be in effect for two (2) years from the date of approval.
+The approved Site Plan shall be in effect for two (2) years from the date of approval.
 The applicant or assignees must have begun construction within the two (2) year period.
 At least thirty (30) days prior to the expiration date of the approval period, the applicant may request, in writing, that the Permitting Authority grant an extension of time.
 The request shall state the reasons for the requested extension and also the length of time requested.